AV1: Content providers

+AV1 video is usually accompanied with AAC or Opus audio in an ISO base media file format (MP4) container.

 In October 2016, Netflix stated they expected to be an early adopter of AV1.
 On 5 February 2020, Netflix began using AV1 to stream select titles on Android, providing 20% improved compression efficiency over their VP9 streams.
 On 9 November 2021, Netflix announced it had begun streaming AV1 content to a number of TVs with AV1 decoders as well as the PlayStation 4 Pro.

-In 2018, YouTube began rolling out AV1, starting with its AV1 Beta Launch Playlist.
+In 2018, YouTube began deploying AV1, starting with its AV1 Beta Launch Playlist.
 According to the description, the videos are (to begin with) encoded at high bitrate to test decoding performance, and YouTube has "ambitious goals" for rolling out AV1.
 YouTube for Android TV supports playback of videos encoded in AV1 on capable platforms as of version 2.10.13, released in early 2020.

-In 2020 YouTube started serving videos at 8K resolution in AV1.
+In 2020, YouTube started serving videos at 8K resolution in AV1.

-In February 2019, Facebook, following their own positive test results, said they would gradually roll out AV1 as soon as browser support emerges, starting with their most popular videos.
-Also, Meta (Facebook's parent company) is said to be interested in the SVT-AV1 as Google engineer Matt Frost said in an Intel YouTube video.
-The intention was carrying out a first test in 2023, when the HW will be widespread, but it hasn't expressed statement in a latest Streaming Media video.
-MSVP (Meta Scalable Video Processor) was announced and an article was published in a popular scientific research website on 15 October 2022.
+In February 2019, Facebook followed its own positive test results, by saying it would gradually roll out the AV1 codec as soon as browser support emerges, starting with its most popular videos.
+Also in 2022, its parent company Meta expressed interest in SVT-AV1 as in the meantime Google engineer Matt Frost spoke at the ending on YouTube's Intel channel that an intention was to carry out a first test in 2023, when hardware acceleration will be introduced and widespread, but on the latest May video by Streaming Media the status was unknown and no statements from the AOMedia were expressed.

+MSVP (Meta Scalable Video Processor) was announced and the symposis was published in a popular scientific research website on 15 October 2022.